gregecmaregec/gregecmaregec.github.io/_projects/environmental_considerations.md

 AI systems are trained and hosted the biggest computer clusters in the world, i.e. datacentres.

-The electrcity consumption by AI systems raises questions which could get more pressing in the future about the environmental impact and sustainability thereof.
-As we continue to advance these technologies, trade finance professional must grapple with the ethical implications of potentially exacerbating climate change in pursuit of workflow optimization.
+The electrcity consumption by AI systems raises questions on the impact of energy usage, which could get more pressing in the future.
+As AI technologies continue to advance , trade finance professional could grapple with the ethical implications of potentially exacerbating climate change in pursuit of workflow optimization.

 A Goldman Sachs report estimates that currently, data centres account for 1-2% of electricity usage worldwide, and project it to rise to 3-4% until 2030.
 Furthermore, the same report claims that Europe will need to spend $1 Trillion by 2030 to prepare its power grid for AI.
 A hefty sum.